florakth/Data-preprocessing/README.md

 Need enviroment :
 Install plantcv according to the link above:

 For example: conda install plantcv

+Activate plantv:

-activate plantv: conda activate plantcv
+conda activate plantcv

-Conditions: To run color correction on an image, the following are needed: Target and source images must contain a reference from which color values are sampled.
+To run color correction on an image, the following are needed:

+Target and source images must contain a reference from which color values are sampled.
 The following example uses a 24-color Colorchecker passport.
 A target image (RGB) must be chosen.
 This image will be of the color profile to which other images will be corrected.
 A source image (RGB), that will be corrected to the target image's color profile A mask (gray-scale) of the target image in which background has value 0, and color chips from the colorchecker are labeled with unique values greater than zero, but less than 255.
 A mask (gray-scale) of the source image labeled consistently with the target image's mask.

 There are a few important assumptions that must be met in order to automatically detect color cards: